Silent18Killer/Bookstore-Application/README.md

 # 📚 Bookstore API

-A RESTful API built with **NestJS** and **MongoDB** to manage user authentication and books, featuring JWT-based authorization and Swagger documentation.
+A RESTful API built with **NestJS** and **TensorFlow** to manage user authentication and books, featuring JWT-based authorization and Swagger documentation.

 ---